 1. Sleepy Hollow, New York

-Irving is buried in Sleepy Hollow Cemetery, and every October, the New York village brings the legend to life with street fairs, blazing jack-o’-lanterns and more.
+Irving himself is buried in Sleepy Hollow Cemetery, and every October, the New York village brings the legend to life with street fairs, blazing jack-o’-lanterns, and more.

-While the local marinas are private on this part of the Hudson River, boaters can get within taxi distance either to the north, in Ossining, or across the bridge on the west side of the river in Nyack.
-Westerly Marina in Ossining has transient slips, as does the publicly owned Nyack Marina.
-North River Shipyard in Upper Nyack also sometimes has a few slips and moorings available.
+While the local marinas are private along this stretch of the Hudson River, boaters can get within taxi distance either to the north, in Ossining, or across the bridge on the west side of the river in Nyack.
+Westerly Marina in Ossining and the publicly owned Nyack Marina both offer slips.

 2. Savannah, Georgia

-The inn is just one among numerous spots that are said to be haunted in Savannah, including a hotel that used to be a hospital, and an old saloon where pirates would nab unwilling seafarers and force them to work aboard the boats.
+The inn is among numerous spots said to be haunted in Savannah, including a hotel that was once a hospital and an old saloon where pirates would capture unsuspecting seafarers.

-There’s no worries about modern-day boaters facing such a fate; options for tying up and safely enjoying the local fun include Bull River Marina, Isle of Hope Marina and Thunderbolt Marine.
+Of course, modern-day boaters don’t have to worry about facing such a fate; options for tying up and safely enjoying the local fun include Bull River Marina, Isle of Hope Marina, and Thunderbolt Marine.

 3. Salem, Massachusetts

-Pickering Wharf Marina welcomes transients and is a two-block walk from the town center.
+Pickering Wharf Marina is a two-block walk from the town center.
 Safe Harbor Hawthorne Cove also takes transient bookings with slips and moorings.

 4. Cape May, New Jersey

-There are so many tales of ghosts and haunted Victorian houses in this southern New Jersey city that entire trolley tours are devoted to them during the Halloween season.
-Even the lighthouse is said to be haunted; visitors can head there, or around town, with guides who profess to sense paranormal activity in all kinds of nooks and corners.
+Visitors can explore the town with guides who claim to sense paranormal activity in all kinds of nooks and crannies.
 A Halloween Parade is held each year to help celebrate the fall festivities.

-Utsch’s Marina welcomes transient boaters who want to join in the fun.
-Bicycles are available for rental if you don’t have a broom to ride into town, and the shopping district is a 15-minute walk from the docks.
+Utsch’s Marina welcomes anyone who wants to plan their own spooky boat tour.
+Bicycles are available for rental, and the shopping district is a 15-minute walk from the docks.
 Taxis and car rentals are also an option if you want to head farther afield chasing ghost stories.

 5. New Orleans, Louisiana

-Orleans Marina welcomes transient boaters looking for a good scare, as does Sea Brook Harbor Marine.
+Orleans Marina welcomes boaters looking for a good scare, as does Sea Brook Harbor Marine.

 6. Friday Harbor, Washington State

-This town in the San Juan Islands is a favorite among boaters, whether or not they realize they’re walking in the footsteps of what some people swear are ghosts.
-In the local bookshop, inn, museum and courthouse, visitors have been adamant that apparitions come and go.
+This charming town in the San Juan Islands is a favorite among boaters, whether or not they realize they’re walking in the footsteps of what some people swear are ghosts.
+In the local bookshop, inn, museum, and courthouse, visitors have been adamant that apparitions come and go.

-The Port of Friday Harbor has space for transient boaters (but call ahead and call early, because this marina can see tremendous demand from transients).
-The harbor is within easy distance of town, where boaters can check out the spooktacular sights.
+The Port of Friday Harbor is nearby (but call ahead, as this marina can see tremendous demand).
+The harbor is within easy walking distance of town, where boaters can check out the spooktacular sights.

 7. Baltimore, Maryland